Some contributions to presheaf model theory: -structures in

-The reader should note the asymmetry between clauses for existential and universal quantification in this (inductive) definition.
-Note the contrast with the recent preprint of Chen, \cite{Chen}, where he takes $\forall x$ as an abbreviation for $\neg \exists x\neg$.
+Note, also, the contrast with the recent preprint of Chen, \cite{Chen}, where he takes $\forall x$ as an abbreviation for $\neg \exists x\neg$.
 This gives a strikingly different framework.\footnote{Chen works with \'etal\'e structures rather than working directly with sheaves.
-However this is not a substantive difference: see, for example, Borceux, \cite{Borceux}, for the well known translations between \'etal\'e spaces and sheaves.} 6pt
+However this is not a substantive difference: see, for example, Borceux, \cite{Borceux}, for the well known translations between \'etal\'e spaces and sheaves.} 12pt

 \begin{lemma} Let $L$ be a first order language with equality over $\Omega$, $M$ an $L$-structure in $\psho$ and $\phi$ a formula in $L$ with $n$-many free variables.
 If $n\ge 1$ and $\bar{a}\in |M|^n$ then $[\phi(\bar{a})]_M \le E\phi \wedge E\bar{a}$.
 If $n=0$ then $[\phi]_M \le E\phi$. \end{lemma}